HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 left of the image we see that these apparently four separate nuclei have been labelled as a single nucleus.

-In the layer controls of the semantic_seg layer we can confirm this by selecting label `3` and enabling `show selected`.
+In the layer controls of the instance_seg layer we can confirm this by selecting label `3` and enabling `show selected`.

 :::::::::::::::::::::::::challenge
 ### Why Are Separate Nuclei Getting the Same Label?